-In a large bowl, combine the pork, onions, water chestnuts, cilantro, cornstarch, pepper, fish sauce and olive oil.
+In a large bowl, combine the pork, onions, water chestnuts, cilantro, corn starch, black pepper, fish sauce and olive oil.
 Mix ingredients together using your hands.
-Do not over work the meat mixture as this will make the meatballs tough.
-Use a cake pop baller or large spoon to scoop the meat mixture.
-Roll between your hands to form 1″ meatballs.
+Do not over-work the meat mixture as this will make the meatballs tough.
+Use a cake pop baller or large spoon to scoop-out the meat mixture.
+Roll between your palms to form a 1-inch meatballs.
 Place the balls on a large plate or tray.

-Set crock pot to low or setting number 2.
-Combine crushed tomatoes, garlic, onions, sugar and hot sauce in crock pot.
-Stir to combine all ingredients.
+Set the Crock Pot to Low, setting number 2.
+Combine the crushed tomatoes, garlic, onions, sugar and hot sauce in the pot.

-Gently drop meatballs into sauce.
-Cover with lid and allow to cook for 7-8 hours.
+Gently drop the meatballs into the sauce.
+Cover with the lid and cook for 7-8 hours.

-If a thicker sauce is desired, dissolve 2 teaspoons of cornstarch with 2 teaspoons of water.
-Pour gravy into the sauce and stir gently until well combined.
+If a thicker sauce is desired, mix 2 teaspoons corn starch with 2 teaspoons of water until smooth.
+Pour the mixture into the tomato sauce and stir gently until well combined.
 Let cook for another 5 minutes.